tylerwillis/super-tortoise/content/pages/posts/skilled-optimism.md

 The power of this is in two things: First, it assumes failure is part of doing the work.
 Failure becomes a reflection of your current ability, not a reflection of you as a person.
 Second, it keeps everything within your locus of control.
 If you fail, you just have to figure out what skills and tools you need to build next.

 That combination is powerful.
-It gives you strong intrinsic motivation because everything is within your control (the only thing out of your control is the time it will take you, which will be different for all people), and it allows you to be happy even if you haven't accomplished your goal yet.
+It gives you strong intrinsic motivation because everything is within your control (the only thing out of your control is the time it will take you, which will be different for all people), and it allows you to be happy with your current state, even if you haven't accomplished your goal yet — after all, building skills and tools was part of the plan all along.

+Take this as an example: imagine you needed to chop down a tree in the middle of the desert but didn't have any tools, do you think you could figure it out in a few hours?
+Even if you tried all sorts of things prior to deciding to build an axe, wouldn't you still feel pretty resourceful and smart when you figured out you needed to build an axe?
+If it took you a week to figure out how to make an axe from stones and branches around you, wouldn't you still feel pretty accomplished when you figured out how to seat the blade?
+If every set-back was expected, and gave you information you used to try something else,

 #### Do you need a big idea?